 “None of black|Up’s products have been tested on animals. black|Up is a French based brand and the European cosmetic regulation (Réglement Cosmétique 1223/2009) bans animal testing on cosmetic products.
 Hence, in accordance with European regulations and the brand’s value, no black|Up products have been tested on animals.
 Moreover, our products are not available for sale on the Chinese Market.“

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, black Up has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Black Up has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “A lot of our products are vegan but others may contain animal ingredients.
 These ingredients are lanolin, beeswax and carmine.
 The complete list of ingredients are always listed on our product pages.“